Council’s Response to Climate Change

 In July, 2020, Council resolved the following:

-• Council set a target for Council operations of zero net emissions by 2030
+- Set a target of net zero emissions for Council operations by 2030

-• Council set an aspirational target for the community of zero net emissions by 2040
+- Establish an aspirational target of net zero emissions for the broader community by 2040

 See the Climate Action Plans webpage to view the climate strategies.